Opus sectile: Early examples

-Early examples have been found from Egypt and Asia Minor.

-The Herodian Temple in Jerusalem was built during the second half of the 1st century BC and the first half of the 1st century AD.

-It spread to Rome in the first decades of the 1st c.
-BC when “stone slab floors came into use, at least in the smaller element type”.
+It appeared in Rome in the first decades of the 1st c.
+BC when "stone slab floors came into use, at least in the smaller element type".
 Under Augustus, its use in the flooring of public buildings began.

-The success of the first experiments on a monumental scale led to its application in the private sector, where decorative schemes with smaller marble sections were perfected but which were very expensive due to the more complex execution.
-Hence these first examples are limited to imperial properties, such as the villa of Livia at Prima Porta and those of Tiberius on [Villa Jovis|Capri].
+The success of the first experiments on a monumental scale led to its application in the private sector, where decorative schemes with smaller marble sections were perfected, but which were very expensive due to the more complex execution.
+Hence these first examples are limited to imperial properties, such as the villa of Livia at Prima Porta and those of Tiberius on Capri.

-Recent work by the Temple Mount Sifting Project has recovered enough pieces of polished stone triangles and squares from the Herodian Temple Mount to reconstruct geometric patterns of opus sectile flooring.
+Recent work by the Temple Mount Sifting Project has recovered enough pieces of polished stone triangles and squares from the Herodian Temple Mount in Jerusalem to reconstruct geometric patterns of opus sectile flooring.
 Evidence for geometric opus sectile floors also comes from Herodian palaces at Cypros, Caesarea Maritima, Herodium, Jericho, Machaerus, Masada, and from Herodian construction at Banias, where the opus sectile consisted of octagons, squares, and triangles.